What Is An Associate Degree?

-Associate degrees are undergraduate degrees that can be completed in two years and generally require students to complete 60 semester credit hours.
+Associate degrees, (the AA, AS, AAS, AAA degree) are undergraduate degrees that can be completed in two years and generally require students to complete 60 semester credit hours.
 They are primarily offered by junior or community colleges and vocational schools.
 Some four-year colleges and universities also offer associate degrees.

 Occupational Associate Degrees